AI Mythbusters

 A person walks in a dark space, their form highlighted by a bright light shining from behind them.

 For some marketers, the rapid rise of excitement and potential around AI has been accompanied by trepidation.
-Whether they’re worried about the masked nature of AI or fear being tricked into an investment that doesn’t pan out, many find themselves a little spooked by common misconceptions.
-In the spirit of Halloween, we’ve decided to address those specters head-on to help you see AI for what it can be: a sweet treat.
+Whether they’re worried about the masked nature of AI or that their investment may not pan out, many find themselves concerned with common misconceptions.
+We’re here to address those myths head-on to help you see the benefits AI can deliver for your brand.

 You’re not going to be replaced by AI soon: currently, AI agents still need guidance and human oversight to provide business value.
 You may, however, be outclassed by coworkers and competitors who use AI regularly to augment their workload.
 If you haven’t at least tried using AI tools, now’s a good time to start researching your options.